alexeykosh/Frequency-and-character-complexity-in-27-writing-systems/README.md

 - Helena Miton
 - Olivier Morin

+## Supplemetary materials

+A web-page containing all of the supplemetary materials for this paper can be found [here](https://alexeykosh.github.io/Frequency-and-character-complexity-in-27-writing-systems/supplement).

 ## Reproduction

 - [data](https://github.com/alexeykosh/Frequency-and-character-complexity-in-27-writing-systems/tree/main/data) contains the dataset with 1560 characters from 27 writing systems used in this analysis.